Michael Comyn: Civil War

 At his trial, which was in camera, Childers was convicted.
 Then with Patrick Lynch, Comyn went to the High Court, presided over by Sir Charles O'Connor, and conducted a spirited fight based purely on technical grounds.
 It failed and they appealed.
 Before the appeal was heard, news came in an announcement from London, that Childers had been shot at dawn on 24 November at Beggar's Bush Barracks.
 It appears that measures to rescue him were known to the Free State authorities and thus forestalled.

 The Judges of the Court of Appeal echoed this when the case was held a few days later.
 It had a profound impact on Comyn when Childers was executed while the case was on appeal.
 He said "It was a complete negation of justice, the worst I have ever known, to execute a man whose case for life or death was actually under argument and awaiting judgment".

 Comyn knew Michael Collins but Comyn decided to take the anti-treaty side during the Civil War.
 After the Civil War, he became principal legal adviser to de Valera and Fianna Fáil, advising on the formation of the party and the founding of The Irish Press newspaper.
 It is said that on the advice of Gavan Duffy and Comyn to the Irish Free State that they could withhold payment of the land annuities to Britain.

-In 1924, Comyn married Marcella Margaret, younger daughter of Blake-Forster, the O'Donnellan, of Ballykeal House, Kilfenora, County Clare.
-They had two daughters; Marcella and Eleanor Rose.
+In 1924, Comyn married Marcella Blake-Forster, of Ballykeal House, Kilfenora, County Clare.
+They had two daughters; Marcella and Eleanor Rose; and a son who died in infancy.